-Latest when the driver does not show any signs of the above activities, but as soon as the system has detected the driver to no longer be available, the system shall provide a distinctive warning until appropriate actions of the driver are detected or until a transition demand is initiated.
+As soon as the system has assessed the driver to no longer be available, the system shall provide a distinctive warning until appropriate actions of the driver are detected or until a transition demand is initiated.

 Latest when the system does not detect appropriate actions from the driver during the distinctive warning for a period of more than 15 s a transition demand shall be initiated according to paragraph 2.7.